-Scroll down for reviews, an excerpt, and don’t miss the batch of glowing fan letters from kids who have read Face-Off over the years, like this one: “This is, by far, one of the best books I have ever read…I couldn’t change any part of this story to make it better if I tried.”
+Scroll down for reviews, an excerpt.
+Don’t miss the batch of glowing fan letters from young people who have read my kids hockey book Face-Off over the years, like this one: “This is, by far, one of the best books I have ever read…I couldn’t change any part of this story to make it better if I tried.”
 Visit the Offsides page for a synopsis of the long-awaited Face-Off sequel and more fan letters.

 Head-to-Head, Skate-to-Skate, It’s Winner Takes All!
 Rival twin brothers battle on and off the ice in this hockey classic written when Stacy was just 16-years-old.
 Discover why this compelling novel about hockey players, high school sports, sportsmanship, sibling rivalry, and families dealing with divorce has appeared on so many reading lists including Best Books for Young Teen Readers Grades 7-10 and a list produced by the Hockey Hall of Fame’s Junior Education Program.
 Brad’s twin brother T.J. has gotten himself out of the fancy prep school his father picked for him and into the public high school Brad attends.
 Now T.J. is a shining new star on the hockey team where Brad once held the spotlight.
 And he’s testing his popularity with Brad’s friends, eyeing Brad’s girl and competing to be captain of the team.
 Meanwhile, the twins must also cope with problems at home, including divorcing parents and a troubled younger brother.
 The whole school is rooting for a big double-strength win…not knowing that their twin hockey stars are heating up the ice for a winner takes all face-off.
 NEW: The revised version contains a special letter to readers, some edits geared toward today’s generation of young people, and a bonus excerpt of the planned, long-awaited sequel, Offsides.